keme686/wdaqua.github.io/news/_posts/2018-05-10-wdaqua-at-thewebconf-1.md

 ---
 title: WDAqua@The Web Conference 2018 - Part 1
 summary: The Web Conference 2018 took place from 23 to 27 April 2018.
-It was a massive event and WDAqua was present in various forms, of which we write in this post (part 1).
+This and the next post are an account of the contributions made by WDAqua.
 ---
 The Web Conference took place from the 23rd to the 27th of April  in Lyon.
 It was a massive event, with more than 2000 attendees, 1172 paper submissions to the research track, 27 workshops, 30 demos, and more.